Documentation API Cheatsheet

 };

-// Usage - the error doesn't stop scope creation
+// Usage - the error will now propagate

 Best Practices